TuckerFaulk/shut-the-box-project/README.md

 ![Game Area](assets/readme-images/game-area.jpg)

-### Pop-up messages (Game Won, Game Bust, and Alerts)
+### Pop-up Messages (Game Won, Game Bust, and Alerts)

-After feedback from my mentor, I was advised against relying on alerts() as part of the operation of the game as these may not appear, or can be turned of, dependant on the players browser settings.
-As such, the follwing messages now appear to inform the play that they have won, gone bust, or have selected an incorrect number.
+After feedback from my mentor, I was advised against relying on alerts() as part of the operation of the game as these may not appear, or can be turned off, dependant on the players browser settings.
+As such, the following messages now appear to inform the play that they have won, gone bust, or have selected an incorrect number.

 #### - Game Won